 Types of Brokers

-There are a lot of trustworthy brokers to choose from.
-Here I discuss the major options and how to choose the right one for you.
+There are a lot of trustworthy brokers you can choose from.
+Let’s review them so you know which one sounds best for you.

 Full-service brokers are individuals who offer brokerage services either in-person or over the phone.
-These services include buying or selling your stock for you and managing your investment strategy.
+Their services include buying or selling stock for you and managing your investment strategy.

 Not everyone can afford to pay a full-service broker’s fees, which is why there are discount brokers.
 While “discount” may sound enticing, these brokers are typically robo-advisors following computer algorithms to invest money.